MrWisski/StaffTracker/README.md

 	clogging up the main server thread.
 Use a single, global SQL server to allow your servers to share this data between them!

-##Pending Feature list :
+#Pending Feature list :
 	Configuration additions :
 		1. Allow configuration of server name in config.
 		2. Allow single permission list, same as permission groups.

-	Send the list of tracked commands to the StaffRecord class, so it can purge commands that we're no longer tracking and keep the DB clean.

-	"Remove" command to remove a staff member from the DB.
+	/st remove <player> command to remove a staff member from the DB.

-	Various permissions, so that a base-level staff member can't pull up detailed records for anyone/everyone, for instance.
+	[Implemented] Various permissions, so that a base-level staff member can't pull up detailed 	records for anyone/everyone, for instance. stafftracker.ViewDetails, stafftracker.RemoveRecord

-		stafftracker.ViewDetails, stafftracker.RemoveRecord
+	Make the commands all respect the permissions!

 	Staff Group Config to replace the current config section :